Services over Christmas and New Year

 When to contact an Optometrist (Eyes)

 If you have a problem with your eyes, your high street optician will have an optometrist who can help.
-If you have scratched your eye or have something stuck in your eye, you should attend your nearest MIU.
+If you have scratched your eye or have something stuck in your eye, you should call NHS24 on 111 and ask for the Minor Injuries Unit.

 When to visit your dentist